peimanja/artifactory_exporter/README.md

 ## Authentication

-The Artifactory provider supports multiple means of authentication.
+The Artifactory exporter supports multiple means of authentication.
 The following methods are supported:
   * Basic Auth
   * Bearer Token